bevy-cheatbook/bevy-cheatbook/src/programming/events.md

 When you register an event type, Bevy will create an [`Events<T>`][bevy::Events] [resource][cb::res], which acts as the backing storage for the event queue.
-Bevy also adds an "event maintenance" [system][cb::system] to clear events every frame, preventing them from accumulating and using up memory.
+Bevy also adds an "event maintenance" [system][cb::system] to clear events periodically, preventing them from accumulating and using up memory.

-The events storage is double-buffered, meaning that events stay for one extra frame after the frame when they were sent.
-This gives your systems a chance to read the events on the next frame, if they did not get a chance during the current frame.
+Bevy ensures that events are kept around for at least two frame update cycles, or two [fixed timestep][cb::fixedtimestep] cycles, whichever is longer.
+After that, they are silently dropped.
+This gives your systems enough opportunity to handle them, assuming your systems are running all the time.
+Beware when adding [run conditions][cb::rc] to your systems, as you might miss some events when your systems are not running!

 If you don't like this, [you can have manual control over when events are cleared][cb::event-manual] (at the risk of leaking / wasting memory if you